scipy-conference/scipy_proceedings/papers/ingo_heimbach/paper.rst

 as follows.

-Points in domains are grouped together by applying the *split and merge* algorithm, :cite:`HP76` which consists of three main steps for periodic cells.
+Points in domains are grouped together by applying the *split and merge* algorithm :cite:`HP76`, which consists of three main steps for periodic cells.
 First, the discrete grid is split recursively into subgrids until they contain either atoms or domain points.
 Subgrids containing atom points are not needed to determine the domains and are ignored.
 During the split phase the direct neighbors of each subgrid are recorded, and neighboring subgrid points are then merged to form the cavity domains.
-As noted above, these domains can be identified as cavities by choosing an appropriate cutoff radius. :cite:`LE11b`
+As noted above, these domains can be identified as cavities by choosing an appropriate cutoff radius :cite:`LE11b`.

 Center-based cavities comprise points that are closer to domain centers than to any atom, and their construction requires points inside atomic